 As for an overview, you basically have three options: off-site, on-site “official,” and on-site Disney.
 We’ll start by covering the Disney hotels.
-These are Disney’s Ambassador Hotel, Tokyo Disney Celebration Hotel, Tokyo Disneyland Hotel, and Hotel MiraCosta.
+These are Disney’s Ambassador Hotel, Tokyo Disney Celebration Hotel, Tokyo Disneyland Hotel, Hotel MiraCosta, and Toy Story Hotel.
 They are all very pricey.
 If you have the money, consider a night or two at Hotel MiraCosta or Tokyo Disneyland Hotel.
 We’ve stayed at both, and they are two of the most unforgettable hotel experiences we’ve ever had.

 If you’re approaching them solely from a cost-benefit or value perspective, it’s difficult to justify any of the Disney hotels.
 Their big advantage is location, and that’s biggest in terms of the view from your room (which can be into the park at both Tokyo Disneyland Hotel and Hotel MiraCosta) and not from access, since the on-site official hotels are also located on the monorail loop and also have theme park views in some cases.

 Is it worth potentially $200-300/night more than the official hotels for that view into the park?
 Probably not, unless money is no issue or you’re viewing this as a once in a lifetime trip.